alphagov/verify-service-provider/README.md

 |------------------------------------------------|----------------------------------------------------------------|
 | node js / [passport.js](http://passportjs.org) | [passport-verify](https://github.com/alphagov/passport-verify) |

+If you're building or setting up your own client for the VSP, see the [technical documentation on how to get started with the VSP][vsp-get-started].

 See [the API reference][vsp-api] for full details of the API.

 ## Run